jimmybanta/LLM-from-scratch/README.md

 ## Directories & Files

+- data/ -- contains modules related to data import, processing, etc.
+- tests/ -- contains unit tests for the modules
+- tokenize/ -- contains modules related to tokenization
 - text-data-info/ -- contains information about the datasets used (the full datasets aren't being uploaded to GitHub)
   - LimaRP.md - the small dataset used for testing
-- data/ -- contains modules related to data import, processing, etc.